james-jory/segment-personalize-workshop/exercise4/README.md

 ![](https://paper-attachments.dropbox.com/s_C2B02AED879A518AEFAF0FFED12CDDE467AF9DAEA3DC2098084E706023E68F50_1558238740999_image.png)

 18. Next we need to register a Lambda Layer to wire up the Personalize API with the Python SDK.
-This is only required while Personalize is in Beta.
+This is only required until the Python Lambda runtime is update to include the  Personalize API.
 You created the layer in the previous exercise.
 19. Click on "Layers" below the function name in the Lambda Designer panel.
 20. Then click the "Add a layer" button.